 The Musicboard residency programme intends to be accessible to everyone and as inclusive as possible.
 If you have special needs or questions about the accessibility of this residency, please contact Maureen Noe before applying: email@example.com.

 We also want our residencies to be a safer space for all artists.
 However, some aspects are beyond our control.
 We would like to advise potential applicants from the LGBTQI+ community to observe the travel and safety advice (in German) provided by the German Foreign Office for LGBTQI+ persons in Ghana.

 Eligible to apply are:

-- solo artists living and working in Berlin
+- solo musicians who live and work in Berlin

-- musicians who are particularly open to transcultural production processes and collaborations
+- musicians who are open to transcultural exchange and collaboration

-- musicians who have a good knowledge of the music scenes in Berlin and are willing to take on the role of co-host in Berlin in terms of networking and access to community for the Ghanaian artist
+- musicians who have a good knowledge of the Berlin music scene and are willing to take on the role of co-host in Berlin (no organising responsibility) and to connect the artist from Ghana with to the local community

 - musicians with a valid vaccination against SARS-CoV-2

 For the stay in Accra, we particularly welcome applications by Black people and/or by people of African descent.

 Residency in Accra: 6-8 weeks including July 2023